-At June 30, 2023, active UCRP members included 141,416 employees at the University's 10 campuses, five medical centers, Lawrence Berkeley National Laboratory (LBNL) and UC Law SF.
+At June 30, 2024, active UCRP members included 151,560 employees at the University's 10 campuses, five medical centers, Lawrence Berkeley National Laboratory (LBNL) and UC Law SF.

-The Vice President, Systemwide Human Resources and Chief Human Resources Officer of the University carries out administrative duties delegated by the President for the day-to-day management and operation of UCRP.
+The VP Systemwide HR carries out administrative duties delegated by the President for the day-to-day management and operation of UCRP.
 These duties include conducting policy research, implementing changes to the UCRP plan document and regulations to preserve UCRP's qualification under the IRC, and overseeing the recordkeeping and accounting functions and the receipt and disbursement of UCRP assets to eligible members, their beneficiaries and survivors.